eden-box/eden-box/README.md

 ## Description
 The Eden Box project comprises an online File Server where several academical information and content is publicly provided, free of charge.
-The number of accesses to files, and correspondent timestamp, are gathered and saved in a database in order to better discern which contents are more frequently accessed and therefore usefull, providing metrics for further development and honing of the service.
+The number of accesses to files, and correspondent timestamp, are gathered and saved in a database in order to better discern which contents are more frequently accessed and therefore useful, providing metrics for further development and honing of the service.

 Our intent focuses on delivering a reliable way of accessing academic materials while suppressing the need to waste limited study time looking for them, which could be better allocated to honest research and knowledge acquisition.